joeypiccola/homelab/talos/readme.md

 ### bootstrap the first node (you do this once on a single node)

-this takes some time, the cluster slowly reconciles itself
+this takes some time, the cluster slowly reconciles itself.

 `talosctl bootstrap --nodes 10.0.3.51`

+from the docs 👇

+> Since VIP functionality relies on etcd for elections, the shared IP will not come alive until after you have bootstrapped Kubernetes.
+This does mean that you cannot use the shared IP when issuing the talosctl bootstrap command (although, as noted above, it is not recommended to access the Talos API via the VIP).
+Instead, the bootstrap command will need to target one of the controlplane nodes directly.

 ### merge kubeconfig with ~/.kube/config